Mohsin272/Y4-Final-Project/README.md

 # ![Macro Meals Logo](static/favicon.ico) Macro Meals

-## Personalized Meal Recommendations at Your Fingertips
+## Personalised Meal Recommendations at Your Fingertips

 Macro Meals is a user-friendly recipe recommendation system with a cost and carbon footprint indicator and AI suggestions.
 Offering a sustainable and personalised approach to meal planning.